eclipse-velocitas/cli/docs/features/PACKAGES.md

 A list of default arguments when invoking the program without parameters.
 This is required for Python scripts where `executable` will be just `python` and the first argument needs to be the path to the script.

+### `interactive` - boolean

+A flag to specify if the exposed program is interactive.

 ## `ExecSpec`

 An execution specification for one of the exposed programs via [`ProgramSpec`](#programspec).
 Used to invoke programs by the CLI when **not** using the `exec` command.